Arranging Ranges: Mountain Ranges of the World

 of six levels is just the number that felt right for this kind of work.
 That said,

-however, a great deal of effort went into insuring that the ranges with established
+however, a great deal of effort went into ensuring that the ranges with established

 names and extents are reflected accurately.

 Aside from being a way to see just what the various child-parent relationships